yogithasivakumar04/codealpa_tasks_3/README.md

-# codealpa_tasks_3
 Student Management System in C

-Project Description
+About Project

-This project is a menu-driven Student Management System developed using C programming language.
-It uses structures and file handling to store student records permanently.
+This project is developed using the C programming language to manage student details efficiently.
+It allows users to store, view, and manage student information using basic programming concepts.

 Features

-- Add Student Record
+- Add student details
-- Display All Records
+- View student records
-- Search Student Record
+- Search student information
-- Update Student Record
+- Update student details
-- Delete Student Record
+- Delete student records
-- Permanent Storage using File Handling

-Concepts Used
+Technologies Used

-- Structures
-- Functions
-- File Handling
-- Menu-Driven Programming
+- C Programming Language
-- Searching and Updating Records

-Language Used
+How to Run

+1. Download or clone this repository
+2. Open the C file using a C compiler
+3. Compile the program
+4. Run the executable file

+Learning Outcomes

-- C Programming
+- Learned structure and file handling concepts in C
+- Improved data management skills
+- Developed problem-solving and programming skills

 Author

 Yogitha

-Internship

-CodeAlpha C Programming Internship

----